-Moreover, these addresses perform also an impressive number of swaps: 646,339.
-That account for 24\% of all the swaps performed in liquidity pools with an exit scam.
+Moreover, these addresses also perform an impressive number of swaps: 2,691,173, that account for 24\% of all the swaps performed in liquidity pools with a rug pull.
 We find that 31\% of these swaps are performed in the same block where the liquidity is added for the first time in the liquidity pool.
 In these cases, we can confirm that the sniper bots scanned the mempool to swap in the same block where the liquidity is added.
 However, we also find sniper bots that perform the swap operations a few blocks after the liquidity is created.

-From the code of the open-source sniper bots, we find that many implementations do not leverage the mempool but instead wait for the token to be listed on services like BscScan or Etherscan.
-Indeed, the documentation of sniper bots that use the mempool reports that it is necessary to deploy an Ethereum or BSC node locally.
-This requires technical knowledge and hardware that is not accessible to most users.